vittorioromeo/vr-game-checklist/README.md

 - [ ] My game offers a smooth locomotion mode.

+- [ ] Players can choose between head-based or controller-based movement. [^controller_head_based]

+[^controller_head_based]: Some games also offer "hybrid" options where the movement vector is derived from an average between the head and the controller.
+Other games also can figure out the movement direction via additional hardware such as hip trackers or [DecaMove](https://www.deca.net/decamove/).

 - [ ] Players can tweak the movement speed multiplier in the options.

 - If my game has a sprint mechanic, players can choose how to activate it between the following modes: